Promoing diversity & inclusion and Health management

 To enable employees who have been assigned to work overseas to be free of undue worries, a seminar for the employees and their family is held before the overseas assignment, and information on mandatory vaccination, the local medical system, and other matters are provided.
 Under the policy of providing continuous health management support during overseas assignments, interviews with occupational health care professionals are regularly conducted counseling via online and at the time of a temporary return to Japan, in addition to aftercare checkups of the regular medical exams.
 Moreover, one of the Company’s physicians periodically visits overseas offices, researches local medical institutions and the daily-life environment, and meets with the employees who work overseas to offer advice.
 We have contracted with a medical service company to provide the medical care locally, in preparation for the employees possibly becoming ill overseas.

-Concerning the COVID-19 infections, necessary infection prevention measures, including evacuation measures, have been implemented in consideration of the local infection situation and the state of medical care, with the first priority on the safety and health of the employees who work overseas and their families.
+In the event of another pandemic, necessary infection prevention measures, including evacuation measures, based on what we have learned from responses to COVID-19, have been implemented in consideration of the local infection situation and the state of medical care, with the first priority on the safety and health of the employees who work overseas and their families.

 Health-wellbeing activities